nathanzebedee/solana-backend-development/week-02/notes/wed-notes.md

 * `instruction.rs` - contains the `Instruction` enum
 * `state.rs` - contains the `State` struct
 * `error.rs` - contains the `ProgramError` enum

+### programs and state
+in order for a program to handle state, we must create other non-executable accounts and set the program as the owner of those accounts. if the program is the owner, it can write to the account's data.

+### program id
+the instruction's `program_id` specifies the public key of the program being invoked. though programs are stateless, they can inquire about the ownership of a provided account that it is to attempting to interact with.

+### generic program flow
+1. serialized arguments (accounts, signers, instructions) are received by the `entrypoint!` macro
+2. the entrypoint forwards the arguments to the processor module
+3. the `processor` invokes the instruction module to decode the instruction data
+4. using the decoded data, the processor decides which function to use to process the specific request
+5. the processor may use the `state` module to encode the state into or decode the state of an account which had been passed into the entrypoint or can be derived programmatically
+6. if an error occurs at any point, execution stops and the program reverts with a general or specific error code

+### generic client flow
+1. load interface description language (IDL)
+2. connect to the network
+3. assemble instruction
+4. submit instruction (via RPC call)
+5. read modified account state (via RPC call)